 It was a comparatively streamlined band (Michel, Matthew and the drum-machine) who made Disjecta Membra’s contribution to ‘She’s Lost: an underground New Zealand music recovery expedition’; a ‘tribute’ compilation project, released as a free download for New Zealand Music Month 2007.
-Coordinated by Josh Wood of The Mercy Cage and Michel on behalf of the Mediatrix collective, ‘She’s Lost’ brought together ‘dark’ underground New Zealand artists to record covers of influential New Zealand songs.
+Coordinated by Josh Wood of The Mercy Cage and Michel on behalf of the Mediatrix collective, and Craig Charles and Bryan Tabuteau of Creepshow Productions, ‘She’s Lost’ brought together ‘dark’ underground New Zealand artists to record covers of influential New Zealand songs.
 Disjecta Membra’s offering – the first in several years – was an epic re-imagining of Th’ Dudes new wave classic ‘Walking In Light’, from 1979.

 For the same project, Michel sang on System/Statik’s cover of ‘Pulsing’ by The Body Electric, and provided background guitar loops and drones for Hog Haul Valentine’s rendition of the Skeptics’ ‘La Motta’.
-Other featured artists included Betashine (the signature for Matthew’s solo output) and Nullity (with Izzy on bass, and multi-instrumentalist Bryan Tabuteau); alongside The Mercy Cage, The Fanatics, N.U.T.E. and related entities.
+Other featured artists included Betashine (the signature for Matthew’s solo output) and Nullity (with Izzy on bass, her sister Kate on vocals, and multi-instrumentalist Bryan Tabuteau); alongside The Mercy Cage, The Fanatics, N.U.T.E. and related entities.